AnestisTouloumis/multgee/README.md

 -   a cluster identifier variable (`id`),
 -   an optional vector that identifies the order of the observations within each cluster (`repeated`).

-The association structure among the correlated multinomial responses is expressed via marginalized local odds ratios (Touloumis, Agresti, and Kateri 2013).
+The association structure among the correlated multinomial responses is expressed via marginalized local odds ratios (Touloumis et al., 2013).
 The estimating procedure for the local odds ratios can be summarized as follows: For each level pair of the `repeated` variable, the available responses are aggregated across clusters to form a square marginalized contingency table.
 Treating these tables as independent, an RC-G(1) type model is fitted in order to estimate the marginalized local odds ratios.
 The `LORstr` argument determines the form of the marginalized local odds ratios structure.
 Since the general RC-G(1) model is closely related to the family of association models, one can instead fit an association model to each of the marginalized contingency tables by setting `LORem="2way"` in the core functions.

 There are also two utility functions: